 First-timers and those with pressing housing needs enjoy priority schemes that can improve your chances of getting balloted to book an HDB flat under the regular Build-to-Order (BTO) and Sales of Balance (SBF) sales launches.
 Learn more about HDB’s 7 priority schemes here!

-- Parenthood Priority Scheme (PPS)
+- Family and Parenthood Priority Scheme (FPPS)

 - Third Child Priority Scheme (TCPS)

 Even better news for those with more kids – families with 3 or more children will enjoy priority under the PPS as well as the Third Child Priority Scheme (TCPS).
 Up to 5% of BTO/ SBF units are allocated under the TCPS.

 Your application will first be balloted with other TCPS applicants.
 If that ballot is unsuccessful, your application will be balloted again under the PPS.

 - Assistance Scheme for Second-Timers (Divorced/ Widowed Parents) (ASSIST)

 Under the Assistance Scheme for Second-Timers (ASSIST), up to 5% of 2-room Flexi and 3-room BTO flats in non-mature estates will be set aside for divorced or widowed parents with children aged 18 years old and below.
 This quota is shared with the 30% quota set aside for second-timer applicants.

 Couples/ families wanting to live near or with their parents